1. LEADERSHIP: WHERE ARE YOU AT NOW?

 To many people get caught up on job titles and not the job!

 9. WHEN BAD SPIRITUAL DNA CREEPS IN

 In addition to the list of errors that crept into the New Testament church listed in the Simple Church Health Check lesson, be aware that Satan will initially use persecution, and often counterfeit arguments or even distraction through materialism.
 Then later he will use discouragement and this is often the bigger problem.
-Sexual sin is also always an issue, as it is anywhere.
+Sexual sin is also always an issue, as it is also a problem anywhere.
 If men disciple men and women disciple women this problem is minimised.

-Another way bad spiritual DNA can creep into a simple church movement comes from jealous external ministries trying to take over the movement.
+Another way that bad spiritual DNA can creep into a simple church movement comes from jealous external ministries trying to take over the movement.
 These are often funded by Westerners.
 Avoid the following dangers at all costs:

 - Let me build you a church building.

 - Let me fund you to go fulltime and do the job faster.